-3. I'm in a relationship and I want to be physically intimate with my partner
+3. I'm in a relationship and I want to be physically intimate with my partner Firstly, please tick on the scale of where you currently stand.

 On-screen, you'll find examples of physical intimacy options.

 1. Which activities from the list do you already do?